Elizanel/Elizanel/README.md

 🔹 Currently Learning: Python, JavaScript, React, and Data Structures & Algorithms

-🔹 Interested In: Usability Testing, Interactive Systems, and AI in HCI
+🔹 Interested In: AI, Usability Testing, Interactive Systems, and HCI

 🔹 Looking For: Collaborations on open-source projects, mentorship, and tech interview prep